For this class, your literature review must include 15-20 peer reviewed articles and 3 books. Edited books are acceptable.

 Look at different types of information resources and think of how they might relate and contribute to your search.
-(Note that this guide is intentionally designed with this idea in mind!)
+(Note that the main USP library guide is designed with this concept in mind!)

 Select the databases you will use to conduct your searches.
 Your database choices will be partially or completely dependent on the subject you're researching.
-Start with the databases on this guide, then broaden out to others if necessary.
+Start with the databases on the main USP library guide, then broaden out to those in your area of concentration and/or databases for relevant disciplines.
 Feel free to contact Kelly if you need suggestions.